banzaicloud/koperator/README.md

 ### Installation

-> Banzai Cloud recommends to use a custom StorageClass to leverage the volume binding mode `WaitForFirstConsumer`
+We recommend to use a **custom StorageClass** to leverage the volume binding mode `WaitForFirstConsumer`

 ```bash
 apiVersion: storage.k8s.io/v1
 kind: StorageClass